 This year, we are asking participants to reflect on the rights of transgender students, which often come under attack here in Louisiana and across the country.
 In what ways can cisgender students be allies for transgender students in school or otherwise?
 What kind of policies do you think your school should initiate to be more inclusive and welcoming of transgender students?

 Please respond to this prompt in 500 words or less.
 You must be a current high school senior at a Louisiana high school.
 Winners will receive prizes starting at $150 and recognition at an ACLU of Louisiana special event.
-This application will close on Wednesday, January 15, 2020.
+Please submit your response by 11:59pm CST on Monday, March 16, 2020.